What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Wear Light Layers

 On long-distance flights, the plane can get very chilly, but if, for whatever reason, you’re late for your connecting flight or on-ground transport, you’ll be forced to run.
-Or, at least, walk at a very brisk pace to meet your connection, making you hot and sweaty.
+Or at least walk at a very brisk pace to make it to your connection, leaving you hot and sweaty.

 So, having a top layer you can take off and throw over your arm is best.
-Bonus: the top layer then becomes a pillow should you miss your connection and are stuck in transit for many unexpected hours.
-This a valuable tip regarding what to wear when traveling on a plane, for sure!
+Bonus: the top layer becomes a pillow if you miss your connection and are stuck in transit for many unexpected hours.
+This is a valuable tip on what to wear when traveling by plane, for sure!

 Wear Things That Fold Into A Pillow